-Standard TCP (TCP Reno) is a reliable transport protocol that is designed to perform well in traditional networks.
-However, several experiments and analyses have shown that this protocol is not suitable for each and every kind of application and environment - e.g., bulk data transfer in high bandwidth, large round trip time networks.
+Standard TCP (TCP Reno) is a reliable transport protocol that is designed to perform across a wide variety of networks conditions, though it is not optimized for any.
+Several experiments and analyses have shown that this protocol is not suitable for each and every kind of application and environment - e.g., bulk data transfer in high bandwidth, large round trip time networks.
 In this document, we review and compare different emerging alternatives that try to solve this and other problems.